justindujardin/mathy/libraries/website/docs/cas/parser.md

 ## Motivation

-A Token array verifies that text maps to some known set of symbols, but not that they are a correct ordering that produces a valid mathematical expression.
+A Token array verifies that text maps to some known symbols, not that they are a correct ordering that produces a valid mathematical expression.
 The mathy Parser class converts tokens into a tree while also validating that the tree follows the expected Order of Operations.

 ## Examples